walshbr/data-for-the-rest-of-us/pages/week-10-identification.md

 ## Homework

-* Send the topic and planned dataset to me by Friday at 9:00 AM.
-In addition, describe in 100-150 words why it matters.
-Include 25-50 words about each person's contribution.
+* Send your group's selected topic and planned dataset to me by Friday at 9:00 AM.
+As a group, describe in 100-150 words why it matters.
+Also submit 50 words about your individual contribution to the week's work.